vsantos/k8s-tanker/README.md

 Then you can ask `./tanker` to create it again

+## Why not 'kvm' driver?

+The minikube driver (for virtual machines) `kvm` have multiple settings for several different distributions which could be impractical to maintain.
+Using the 'virtualbox' one instead can add one more level of flexibility in the future when `tanker` became "runnable" to multiple Linux distributions.

 ## Why not kubeadm?

 You must be wondering why the project just not use `kubeadm` to install a real cluster instead of a virtual one using `minikube`.
-The `kubeadm` may need some additional intrusive configuration such as kernel configurations and network changes which could break any other part of the system if used in a dev machine instead of a server.
+The `kubeadm` may need some additional intrusive configurations such as kernel configurations and network changes which could break any other part of the system if used in a dev machine instead of a server.
 To keep it simple, the `minikube` handles the situation.

 ## Next steps

 The project is still under development, and it needs to handle a few things for the future:

-- The k8s cluster runs into a virtual machine that runs in a different subnet from the host, which means that exposing kubernetes' pods to the world can be a little difficult because demands an internal routing forward and will not be done automatically.
-- We are working with the possibility to solve the DNS locally automatically instead of just using the virtual machine IP from commands like: `minikube service ${SERVICE_NAME} --url`
+- We are working with the possibility to run the app in a `sandbox-mode`, which is basically run it in a specific VM using Vagrant